ivan-madjarov/pm-agent-cfg/README.md

 - Linux: `./scripts/linux/build.sh` (creates executable and copies to dist/)
 - Windows: `.\scripts\windows\build-exe.ps1` (optional - compiles PowerShell to EXE)

+### Internal Usage Guidelines
+**IMPORTANT**: This tool is proprietary to Mitel Networks Corporation and is intended for internal use only by authorized Mitel personnel and designated partners.

 ### Usage Testing
 - Linux: Test with `sudo ./scripts/linux/pm-agent-config.sh --help`
 - Windows: Test with `.\scripts\windows\pm-agent-config.bat --help`